 As always, our comprehensive selection of recommendations will guide you along, helping you get the most from your time.

 Enjoy a leisurely breakfast at your hotel before getting back on the road and heading home.

 This four centre holiday follows the route of the Wild Atlantic Way, starting from County Cork, then round the coast to Kerry and finally Clare.

 Prices are based on two adults sharing a twin or double room for 8 nights on a bed & breakfast basis.
-This holiday includes a four hour food tour around Kinsale, a full day seaweed trail – including in-depth workshop, talk and taste, as well as a walking tour of the Burren.
+This holiday includes a four hour food tour around Kinsale, a one hour seaweed forage in Kerry – including tastings, and a guided walking tour of the Burren.

 Travel to Ireland